headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 3) Enter the necessary info for the host

 ![Enter Host Informations](./img/2.3.1.Plugin.Edit.Server.Configuration.png)
-**Note**: Default means that if the plugin is opened this server configuration will be automatically checked and selected.
+**Note**: Default means that if the plugin is opened this server configuration will be automatically connected in run mode.
 There is only one server configuration allowed to be default.
 **Note**: Build with Maven is a flag that enables (default) or disabled the automatic Maven Build when an OSGi Bundle is deployed.
 This feature is making sure that the latest changes are deployed rather than the last, external built archive.
-**Attention**: For unknown reasons the first Maven Build is failing as it cannot find the **Run** message window.
+**Attention**: For unknown reasons the first Maven Build is failing as it cannot find its **Run** message window.
 Any subsequent build seems to work just fine and so the plugin will display an alert asking the user to redo a deployment.

 4) Edit the timeouts (not supported yet)